janniksam/Kinoheld.Api.Client/README.md

 - Retrieving information for movies that are currently played / will be played at the given cinema.
 - Searching for city by giving a searchterm (e.g. a postal code)

+Please bear in mind [kinoheld.de](https://www.kinoheld.de) only lists cinemas that are Germany.

 ## Basis usage:

 ### Search for a cinema